telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_cartodb_sink.md

     * [Authentication and authorization](#section3.2)

 ##<a name="section2"></a>Functionality
-`com.iot.telefonica.cygnus.sinks.NGSICartoDBSink`, or simply `NGSICartoDBSSink` is a cygnus-ngsi sink designed to persist NGSI-like context data events within [CartoDB](https://cartodb.com/).
+`com.iot.telefonica.cygnus.sinks.NGSICartoDBSink`, or simply `NGSICartoDBSSink` is a cygnus-ngsi sink designed to persist NGSI-like context data events within [Carto](https://carto.com/).
 Usually, such a context data is notified by a [Orion Context Broker](https://github.com/telefonicaid/fiware-orion) instance, but could be any other system speaking the <i>NGSI language</i>.

 Independently of the data generator, NGSI context data is always transformed into internal Flume events at cygnus-ngsi sources.
-In the end, the information within these Flume events must be mapped into specific CartoDB data structures at the Cygnus sinks.
+In the end, the information within these Flume events must be mapped into specific Carto data structures at the Cygnus sinks.

 Next sections will explain this in detail.